YellowUmbrellaDev/habitica-discord-bot/README.md

 # habitica-dicord-bot

-A discord bot that awaits for Habitica webhooks and sends the info to a discord chanel
+A discord bot that lisents for (Habitica)[https://habitica.com] webhooks and sends the info to a discord chanel